What Can I Do If I Was Fired Without Cause?

 If you have been fired from your job without cause, you may be stressed, confused, and upset.
 You may be left wondering what you should do next.
 There is help available.
 When you are fired from a job, it is only reasonable to expect your employer to indicate why you were terminated so you will understand the reasoning behind it and not make the same mistake.
 If you are able to demonstrate you were fired for an illegal reason, rather than without cause, then you may be able to file a claim.

 If the cause that is stated was frivolous, or they could not provide supporting evidence, you may be able to take action.
-If a cause wasn’t stated, but you think you were wrongfully terminated, you should consult with an employment law attorney.
+If there was no reason stated, but you think you were wrongfully terminated, you should consult with an employment law attorney.
 You should talk with an attorney right away because you have limited time to pursue a claim for wrongful termination if you have a legitimate case.
 Be sure to maintain a file of evidence and documentation for your claim against your employer.

 Can You Be Fired Without Cause?

-If you live in an at-will employment state then yes, your employer doesn’t need a reason to fire you.
-At-will employment allows employers to terminate an employee at any time.
+If you live in an at-will employment state then yes, your employer can fire you for no reason.
+At-will employment allows employers to terminate an employee without cause at any time.
 Currently the only state that isn’t an at-will employment state is Montana.
 Although, some states exceptions and regulations that limit at-will employment

 Even in an at-will employment state an employer can’t fire an employee because of their race, sex, gender, age, disability, religion, or other characteristics that are protected by Federal and state discrimination laws.
 Anyone that is fired for a discriminatory reason can file a complaint for wrongful termination against that employer.

-If you think that you were fired for a discriminatory or illegal reason, and you can show a pattern of discrimination, then you may have a solid basis for a wrongful termination claim.
+If you believe your termination was not without cause but rather for a discriminatory or illegal reason, and you can demonstrate a pattern of discrimination, you may have a strong case for a wrongful termination claim.

 For example, if you become pregnant and ask to be allowed to sit for your shift because you are pregnant, and your employer fires you, that’s a wrongful termination.
 By law, your employer must make reasonable accommodations during your pregnancy.